 This over 33 acres national monument is close to New Mexico and Los Alamos.
 Bandelier National Monument was created in 1916 and visited by more than 200000 people annually.
 Bandelier National Monument protects the house of the Ancestral Puebloans.
 The structures of this area date back to 1150 -1600 AD.
 The well-maintained facilities are one of the tourist attractions in New Mexico.

 #3- Carlsbad Cavern National Park – Eddy County

-Eddy County houses a breathtaking national park established in 1930 and attracts over 400000 visitors a year.
+Eddy County houses the breathtaking, Carlsbad Carven national park established in 1930 and attracts over 400000 visitors a year.
 This National Park’s main feature is the show cave that provides a unique chance for hiking and exploring.
 Enjoy the star parties in the heart of the park.

 #4- Chaco Culture National Historical Park – San Juan County

 This national historical park is situated in northwestern New Mexico and was the cultural center of Puebloans.
 Chaco Culture National Historical Park benefits from ancient Puebloan architectural style and is visited by over 39000 visitors a year.
 The park protects the pre-Columbian cultural areas.

 #5- Continental Divide Trail – New Mexico

 This Scenic trail is located in New Mexico, Idaho, Colorado, and Montana, and Wyoming.
 Continental Divide Trail is used for hiking, mountain biking, and horse riding.
 Some of the notable points in Continental Divide Trail include animal and plays valleys, Carson National Forest, and Cumbres Pass.